 Which predators pose a threat to hedgehogs?
 How can we help wildlife to coexist?

 Badgers are hedgehogs’ main predators in the UK.
-They are the only animals strong enough to tackle a hedgehog’s spines.
+They are the only animals strong enough to tackle a hedgehog’s spiny defences.

-Hedgehogs actively avoid areas where badgers live.
+- Avoidance; hedgehogs will avoid areas where badgers have been active.
 Where there are many badgers, hedgehogs are likely to be less common.

 Foxes sometimes attack hedgehogs, although usually adult hogs are protected by their spines.